- Place of origin:

-Separate wooden picture frames were used in Italy from about the 15th century, although they developed from earlier frames in both metal and wood on altarpieces.
+Separate wooden picture frames were used in Italy from about the 15th century, though they developed from earlier frames on altarpieces in both metal and wood.
 They were used to protect and enhance both secular and religious paintings.

 Description of Ornament

 Two cyma and fillet mouldings, one larger than the other, border the sight edge.
 The top is formed by a large gadrooned tazza overflowing with fruits, flanked by two hippocamp heads with scrolling foliage and beads around their necks.
 More beads are suspended from volutes below the tazza.
 An elongated scroll runs down the sides, terminating in a volute resting on the predella.
 Above the volute, there is more scrolling foliage with fruits, with a downward facing winged grotesque eating the fruit.
 A winged cherub head can be seen on the other lower side of the elongated scroll.
 The predella frieze is decorated with an undulate band of leaves and fruits, possibly grapes.
 The pedestals at either side of the frieze are decorated with a single patarea.
 An antependium carved with a winged cherub head is set between two corbels.

 On the bottom horizontal member at the back of the frame there is an armorial shield which is abraded.
 Below the shield an inscription reads: ‘DVS CASIMIRUS’.
 Other writing is visible however this is also worn; the following letters, largely in lower case Roman script can be seen, ‘verd litac Abox’ and below, ‘v…decea sa…